 Golly Gosh, were the words that we uttered when we heard that our house sitter Sylvia Coates, had successfully delivered an unexpected little gift to Gloria, our pygmy goat this last February.
 It had been a difficult birth, but Golly Gosh and Gloria have made great progress and are now entertaining all our guests.
 Golly Gosh’s party trick is to jump onto someone’s back and render a short goat type skipping dance.
 Most amusing for onlookers, but beware muddy foot prints all over your best sweater.

 With some new cottages now in use our returning guests will notice a few changes and several additions.
 Ping Pong has moved into the Gym and the Games Room has become an Activities Room.
 There are more outside activities ready for warmer days, if they ever arrive this season.

 Wow!
 What on earth is a pink three wheeler Tuk Tuk that has come all the way from China, doing here at Luccombe Farm?
 It is our new Bev Mobile, and Beverley is our fairly new ‘Front Of House’.
 She is the person who sees to your comfort and well being during your stay with us.
 The cottages have never been cleaner under her watchful eye so we are told by our returning guests, and they should know best.
 And so I, the ‘grumpy cleaner’ of the last quarter century must concede defeat, and defer to the new broom and the new mode of transport.
 Which, is very eco friendly, being electrically powered.

-We are happy to announce that our three new cottages, Blossom, Lavender & Turnip Cottage (all named after our favourite cows) are now open at last and ready to welcome guests to Luccombe.
+We are happy to announce that our three new cottages, Blossom, Lavender & Turnip Cottage (all named after our favourite cows) are now open and ready to welcome guests to Luccombe.
 They have been furnished to meet the modern standards of today and are all equipped with a power shower.

 Two baby lambs popped out quite unexpectedly the other day to sheep no.14 (Sybil) a proud mother (better late than never…).